apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 **This document explains how to use the existing micro benchmark template in Gluten Cpp.**

-A micro benchmark for Velox backend is provided in Gluten Cpp to simulate the execution of a reducer stage in Spark.
+A micro benchmark for Velox backend is provided in Gluten Cpp to simulate the execution of a first or middle stage in Spark.
 It serves as a more convenient alternative to debug in Gluten Cpp comparing with directly debugging in a Spark job.
 Developers can use it to create their own workloads, debug in native process, profile the hotspot and do optimizations.

+To simulate a first stage, you need to dump the Substrait plan into a JSON file.

+To simulate a middle stage, in addition to the JSON file, you also need to save the input data of this stage into Parquet files.
-Currently, data input files are in Parquet.
-We load the data into Arrow format, then add Arrow2Velox to feed the data into Velox pipeline to reproduce the reducer stage.
+The benchmark will load the data into Arrow format, then add Arrow2Velox to feed the data into Velox pipeline to reproduce the reducer stage.
 Shuffle exchange is not included.

+Please refer to the sections below to learn how to dump the Substrait plan and create the input data files.

 ## Try the example

-To run a micro benchmark, user should provide one file that contains the substrait plan in JSON format, and one or more input data files in parquet format.
+To run a micro benchmark, user should provide one file that contains the Substrait plan in JSON format, and optional one or more input data files in parquet format.
 The commands below help to generate example input files: